 480

-selected the urban aerosol model for the dust scene, presumably because the urban model produced a closer match between the observed and simulated TOA reflectances within the predefined AOD range.
+selected the urban aerosol model for the dust scene, presumably because the urban model produced a closer match between the observed and simulated TOA reflectances.

 According to Laszlo and Liu (2022), EPS first retrieves AOD in the blue channel (0.41 µm) and then scales it to longer wavelengths using the normalized spectral extinction coefficients from the aerosol optical model.
 The normalized extinction coefficient exhibits much stronger wavelength dependence in the urban model than the dust model (see Figure 3-4 in Laszlo and Liu (2022)).
 For the same AOD at 0.41 µm, the dust model would yield more than 40% higher AOD at 0.55 µm compared to the urban model.
 We therefore hypothesize that had the dust model be selected as intended, EPS would have retrieved higher AOD that align more closely with DB and MAIAC.
 Indeed, when we forced EPS to use the dust model, as shown in Fig. 5(p–r), the deviations from DB and MAIAC were reduced, although the retrieved AODs remained lower and produced more marginal retrievals that were subsequently excluded in the regridded products.

 Using the gridded AOD products, we conducted a regression analysis to further investigate the inconsistencies among aerosol algorithms (Fig. 8).
-While the collocated products exhibit some linear relationships, the choice of algorithms for both MODIS and VIIRS introduces a non-linear response in the retrieved AOD.
+The choice of algorithms for both MODIS and VIIRS introduces a non-linear response in the retrieved AOD.
 For MODIS, MAIAC produces lower AOD than DB under low aerosol loadings (e.g., 36% lower for AOD<1), but higher AOD under heavy loadings (22% higher for 2<AOD<3).
 This nonlinearity may be partly explained by MAIAC’s higher spatial resolution, which yields more extreme retrievals (either very clean or heavily polluted).
 The higher AOD limit in MAIAC (6 vs. 3.5 for DB) may further exacerbate the discrepancies at heavy aerosol loadings, as shown in Fig. 8(a).
 For VIIRS, EPS retrievals are generally lower than DB across all aerosol loadings, with the EPS–DB difference increasing from 37% for AOD<1 to 51% for 4<AOD<5 (Fig. 8(b)).
 Indeed, Fig. 5(m–o) confirm that EPS yields approximately 50% lower AODs than other algorithms in areas affected by thick dust.

 Figure 9 displays the MISR AOD retrievals on 28 May 2018 (orbit 98092) based on the standard operational product and three different version of the MISR research algorithms.
 The standard algorithm exhibits several limitations.
 First, the algorithm